-Passarelli recently completed principal photography on the feature Profane Language, the story of a son seeking vengeance for the death of his father, who was murdered by a loan shark.
+Passarelli recently completed photography on an episode of Fox’s Cosmos: Possible Worlds, the episode follows Russian scientist Nikolai Ivanovich Vavilov as he pioneer’s genetics.
 He has also lensed features such as: The Jonas Project; Dirty Little Trick; Beatdown; and Beautysleep Symphony, as well as television series Runner and Cartoon Network’s Mary Shelley’s Frankenhole.

 In 2006, his work as director of photography on the short Marrying God (with Anomalisa’s co director Duke Johnson) earned him the Jury Award for Best Cinematography at the Big Bear Lake International Film Festival.
 He had previously worked on films including Walking out on Love; Once in the Gun and Barbershop 2: Back in Business.

 Born and raised in a small Midwestern town, Passarelli graduated from Columbia College Chicago, studying on the set of The Weatherman under cinematographer Phedon Papamichael, ASC.
 He continued his studies in cinematography at the American Film Institute in Los Angeles.